Niklauzi/altschool-sod-circle-111-project/README.md

-# altschool-sod-circle-111-project
+# Circle-111-Project

-I am visualising the data in fifa.csv file using various matplotlib and pandas features
+I have added the description of each plot type in matplotlib and also added a horizontal bar chart.

-Note: The package we are interested in is the matplotlib package.